 Griffin’s latest work, “Memoires of a Black Rock Maverick”, reveals the stunning depth of his talent that transcends past the musical realm.
 His novel provides a socio-cultural mirror exposing the racial attitudes and institutional barriers faced during the early 1970s.
 Well aware that the perception of rock n’ roll often reflects the genre as a White art form, Griffin wants his autobiography to convey his experiences as a relevant piece of socio-cultural history and erase the generational vacuum pervading the evolution of African-American Hard-Rock music.
 His reflection encompasses the racial issues faced in the world of 70’s pop-culture, social repercussions of being both a minority and a rocker in small town Texas, and how the cultural landscape has shifted through the eyes of an aspiring, albeit societally challenged, young Black musician.

 In addition to his music and writing, Bevis is also the founder and executive director of Deux Voix Ltd., an Austin-based artist development enterprise.
 Deux Voix Ltd. provides consulting to artists who seek strategic analysis towards fulfilling their creative ambitions.
 In Griffin's role, he represents the catalyst between his clients and top recording industry professionals including management, booking, publicity and tech support.
-His current clientele includes Francis Mbappe, (Herbie Hancock / Fela Kuti), DEATH, Saturday's Radar, Hunt Sales, Ryan Holley, and James Robinson, all of whom are currently developing international distribution options via Griffin's assistance.
+His current clientele includes Francis Mbappe, (Herbie Hancock / Fela Kuti), Saturday's Radar, Hunt Sales, Ryan Holley, James Robinson, Brannen, DEATH, and currently Exec.
+Mgmt for Living Colour ca. 2016, all of whom are currently developing international distribution options via Griffin's assistance.
 For more information visit; Deux Voix Ltd.